EQuimper/equimper.com/posts/build-a-rest-api-with-adonisjs-and-tdd-part-3/build-a-rest-api-with-adonisjs-and-tdd-part-3.md

   }
 ```

-Remember findOrFail give you a free 404 if the challenge don't exist.
-We need to just throw 401 exception if the user is not the author.
+Remember findOrFail give you a free 404 if the challenge doesn't exist.
+We need to just throw 401 exceptions if the user is not the author.

 ---